GiulioFabbri/Optimizing-Flight-Revenue-by-Analyzing-Fare-Strategies/README.md

 2. **The Fares’ effect on daily Revenues**:
  Daily Revenues=β Fare + β DUD + β Weekday
- (Here ifares have positive significant effect only for flight 101 e 102)
+ (Here fares have positive significant effect only for flight 101 e 102)

 ![image](https://github.com/user-attachments/assets/44be63f5-ee9e-4e90-bdaf-8fba211facc0)

 **4. Conclusions!**

 **Flight FR101**:
-•	LF too lowc
+•	LF too low
 •	Elasticity strong variation, no seasonality
 •	High margins with competition

-LF is very low and lowering fares should not lead to an increase in bookings.
+LF is exceptionally low, and lowering fares should not lead to an increase in bookings.
-Increasing fares could increase revenues without lowering LF but this flight has an high risk to create a financial loss.
+Increasing fares could increase revenues without lowering LF but this flight has an elevated risk to create a monetary loss.

 **Flight FR102**:
 •	LF too high
-•	Scarse Elasticity
+•	Scarce Elasticity
 •	Significant week seasonality
 •	High margins with competition in the middle of the period

-Fares should have been increased during the middle period, taking into account the weekdays with higher demand.
+Fares should have been increased during the middle period, considering the weekdays with higher demand.
-This adjustment would have helped manage the hogh demand level, but scarce elasticity must be kept in mind
+This adjustment would have helped manage the high demand level, but scarce elasticity must be kept in mind

 **Flight FR103**:
 •	Good LF performance
 •	Scarce elasticity
 •	Margins with competition fares  at the end
-We should study whether the LF at 60% already at the beginning is recurring, if so prices could be increased especially at the end.
+We should study whether the LF at 60% already at the beginning is recurring, if so, prices could be increased especially at the end.

 **Flight FR104**:
 • Good LF performance
-• Scarce eleasticity
+• Scarce elasticity
 • Scarce margin with competition
 Efficiency is good, but the final drop in fares could have been avoided.
 Only one additional booking was gained from a 60% fare reduction,
 before fares were subsequently increased again.